Openscapes/website/content/blog/events-december-2021.md

 banner: img/blog/bristol-snow-square.JPG
 ---

 *This is a brief share about some upcoming opportunities - we welcome you to join and/or share with your colleagues.
-More details for each are available at **[https://openscapes.org/events/](https://openscapes.github.io/events/)**.*
+More details for each are available at* ***[openscapes.org/events](https://openscapes.github.io/events/)***

 ---